 Lubbock Christian University is open to all persons regardless of race, color, gender, age, religion, national origin, or disabled condition who are otherwise eligible for admission as students.
 To be considered for admission to distance education programs, the university must have prior state authorization to enroll students in the applicant state of residence.
 The university may exercise due diligence and deny admission to otherwise qualified individuals who have a history that indicates their presence might endanger members of the university community.
 In all university educational programs and activities, students are treated without discrimination in their participation.
 To be considered for admission, an application for admission must be completed and submitted with payment of the nonrefundable \$25 application fee.
 Beginning freshmen and transfer students must apply by June 1st for summer or fall entry and December 1st for spring entry.
 Applications received after the deadline will be considered if space allows.
 Admitted freshmen must confirm their intention to enroll by remitting a nonrefundable \$200 tuition advance, which will be applied to their initial tuition bill.
 Deadlines for remittance of the tuition advance are June 1st for summer or fall entry, December 1st for spring entry, or prior to registration, whichever comes first.
 Students accepted after the deadline must remit the tuition advance within two weeks of the date of the acceptance letter or prior to registration, whichever comes first.
 State law requires the meningitis vaccine for students, which must be received at least 10 days before but not more than 5 years before the first day of class.
-Students 30 years or older by the first day of class or students enrolled only in online courses are exempt.
-Beginning, October 1, 2013, the exempt age will be modified to students 22 years or older by the first day of class.
+Students 22 or older by the first day of class are exempt from meningitis vaccine requirement.
 See www.lcu.edu/meningitis for more information.
 Documents establishing eligibility for admission must be official.
 Further information can be obtained by calling 1-806-720-7151 or 1-800-933-7601.
-The Admissions FAX number is 1-806-720-7162.
+The Admissions FAX number is 1-806-7-0-7162.
 The undergraduate admissions e-mail address is admissions@lcu.edu.